Mark Connolly Interview

 I think it works best for making friends with artists you love the work of.

-Studio view | Image courtesy of the artist
+Mark Connolly: Studio view | Image courtesy of the artist

-Firstly I have a group show opening in Denmark imminently with Galerie Wolfsen, @galeriewolfsen curated by @rasmuspeterfischer - I am showing some works at The Amber Room, @theamberroomart curated by @rosiemreed next month.
+Firstly I have a group show opening in Denmark imminently with Galerie Wolfsen, curated by @rasmuspeterfischer - I am showing some works at The Amber Room, @theamberroomart curated by @rosiemreed next month.

 I have a solo show of new work in Los Angeles in early 2023 at @simchowitzgallery courtesy of Stefan Simchowitz.

-The end is near | 2021 | Diptych, oil and collage on canvas | 38x50cm
+Mark Connolly: The end is near | 2021 | Diptych, oil and collage on canvas | 38x50cm

 Paint Talk is collaborating with Boisdale of Bishopsgate to deliver an art prize, The Waverton Art Prize which is now open for submissions, its an international open call, shortlisted artists will be in an exhibition in East London and one artist will win £10,000 to support their practice and develop new work for a solo show.